The Future of the Town Square: A Return to Privacy

 This paradox between individuals wanting a more personalized experience, but not having their data used showcases the natural tension between monetizing data as an asset and respecting the privacy of the individual.
 And because data privacy law is a patchwork across countries and regions, it is important for companies to “localize” data privacy as they would any other feature of their product.
 This may require different user interfaces, features, or processes, but it is necessary to abide by regional requirements to avoid consumer backlash.
 Understanding the cost burden is real, I am reminded of the famous quote “If you think the cost of compliance is expensive, try non-compliance.”
 And all this cost is not money out the door — it is an opportunity for companies to build a respected brand and a deep customer loyalty based on informed data usage.

 There is a unique competitive advantage in building privacy-first platforms that understand the protection of personal data as a fundamental standard, including reduced cost through proactive, not reactive countermeasures, increased investor confidence, and deterrence of intruders.
 Granted, easier said than done.
 Taylor Culver, an expert in bridging the gap between data and people, highlights this challenge and argues that “…data leaders struggle with finding a path to success because there is no universally proven roadmap to success.”
-Partly because there is no universally agreed-upon framework to extract the .
+Partly because there is no universally agreed-upon framework to extract the value of data.

 The general theme around privacy regulations is that privacy, by nature, is personal, and it should remain such.
 Therefore, data privacy has to be viewed through a national, regional and individual lens.
-Especially important in times of uncertainty and volatility, managing data volume and regulatory responsibilities to build customer trust and loyalty will be crucial — with a heavy majority of customers () who believe trust becomes more important in times of change.
+Especially important in times of uncertainty and volatility, managing data volume and regulatory responsibilities to build customer trust and loyalty will be crucial — with a heavy majority of customers (88%) who believe trust becomes more important in times of change.

 With data protection essential to building a business trusted by its customers, it’s important for investors and company founders to have an educated understanding of data management — and an internal framework of how to best extract value from such data.
 This understanding is essential in weighing the risk / opportunity calculus data management poses when considering new products, operations, or even expanding into new regions.